vikramriyer/vikramriyer.github.io/_pages/aboutme.md

 title: "What I do"
 permalink: /aboutme/
 ---
-I like understanding business, product problems and try my best to find ways to solve them using tech and data science.
-By profession, I am a Machine Learning Engineer well versed specifically in Supervised Learning.
-I love probability and am always amazed by its uses across domains.
-It has improved my life in so many ways for good, made me calculate before speaking, made me humble.
-I had a strong development background before I pivoted into Data Science and hence can convert Data Science experiments and hypothesis to production ready systems.
+I am a Machine Learning Engineer and I like building (understanding) businesses, products and try my best to find ways to solve them using tech and data science; have failed at a doing so quite a few times but gained a lot of experience listening to people.
+I have a strong development background which has (I believe) helped me pivot into Data Science and engineer solutions with ease.
 I have listed a few of my learning projects [here](/projects/).
-I worked on this when learning Data Science.
-I am secretly writing a book on doing Data Science the right way keeping all tech components into mind.
-If I do not release it by 2020 end, you can give me shout out at LinkedIn or Twitter, that will keep me accountable. :)

-I read books like my life depended on them.
-You can find a [list here](/books/).
+I worked on these when learning Data Science.

+Here is the [list](/books/) of books I am reading or already read.
 I also reread a lot of them.

-Working out and meditating help me maintain my sanity in personal life and insanity for working hard!
+Working out and meditating help me maintain my sanity in personal life and insanity in working hard!

-Stats
-- Deadlift 1RM = 190 kgs
-- Squat 1RM = 120 kgs
-- Benchpress 1RM = 90 kgs

-I just love pumping iron and pulling late nighters!

 ## Connect with me
 - [Twitter](https://twitter.com/vikramriyer)
 - [LinkedIn](https://linkedin.com/in/vikramriyer)

 ## Student Testimonials
 I have mentored students via Udacity for the Data Analyst, Machine Learning and Data Science Nano degrees.
+Hit me up if you are early career in Tech and Data Science, I will help you avoid all the mistakes I and others I know did.

 ![](/assets/images/student_reviews_udacity/1.png)
 ![](/assets/images/student_reviews_udacity/2.png)